deconvolution/FWI/README.md

 # FWI
-Acoustic Full-waveform inversion (FWI) for isotropic media in time domain.\
+Acoustic Full-waveform inversion (FWI) for isotropic media, where the wave equation is solved in the frequency domain with perfectly mathced layers (PML) and absorbing boundary condition (ABC).\
-Acoustic wave equation is solved with fixed boundary condition.
 Forward and adjoint wavefields are cross-correlated to calculate the gradient for velocity correction.

 # Generate true recordings
 Run 'generate_true_rec.m' to generate true recordings 'true_rec.mat' based on a toy model 'trueModel'.
 Below is our true velocity model (stolen from the courst TPG4155 at NTNU).